google/koladata/docs/fundamentals.md

 same DataSlices or as keys/values of dicts, Koda uses **objects**, which stores their own schema **similarly to python objects** which stores their classes as `__class__` attribute.

-NOTE: primitives are considered to be objects although they cannot have attributes because their schemas are embedded in the data.

 A DataSlice with object items has `kd.OBJECT` schema.
 To get per-item schemas, we can use `get_obj_schema()`.